waniagondal/ASLTranslation/README.md

 -Use secure methods to handle user credentials and token storage (Lab Five for Inspiration) -Display error messages for login failures (e.g., incorrect password, network issues).
 __
-5. **Transcription for Hearing Impairments Story:** As a user with hearing impairments, I want the application to transcribe the spoken words of others into text, so I can read what they are saying and engage in the conversation effectively **(Trent)**.
+5. **Transcription for Hearing Impairments Story:** As a user with hearing impairments, I want the application to transcribe the spoken words of others into text, so I can read what they are saying and engage in the conversation effectively **(Trent(Fang))**.
 **Expanded Implementation Plan:**
 -Use the Speech-To-Text API to convert audio input into text transcription.
 -Enable a microphone button that triggers the transcription function and listens for audio input.